-We offer state-of-the-art facilities for both private study and teaching activities.
+We offer excellent facilities for both private study and teaching activities.

-You’ll have access to two translation labs that are fully equipped with around 60 workstations plus an extensive range of specialist software for translation, subtitling, and project management.
+You will have access to two translation labs that are fully equipped with around 60 workstations plus an extensive range of specialist software for translation, subtitling, dubbing, and project management.

-You'll have access to our online materials for translator and interpreter training.
+You will also have access to our online materials for translator and interpreter training.
 We test and integrate new technologies within our teaching, ensuring that your learning will be enhanced by the latest industry developments.
-We're also continually compiling and updating very large corpora of texts in digital form, enabling you to analyse source texts and produce more idiomatic translations.
+We are also continually compiling and updating very large corpora of texts in digital form, enabling you to analyse source texts and produce more idiomatic translations.